5.8 magnitude quake injures at least 70 in Iran

 The quake struck near the city of Khoy in West Azerbaijan province at 13:38 pm (1008 GMT), at a shallow depth of 10 kilometres (6.2 miles), the US Geological Survey (USGS) said.

-The Seismological Center of the University of Tehran said the earthquake was of 5.4 magnitude and 12 kilometres (7.45 miles) deep.
+The Seismological Centre of the University of Tehran said the earthquake was of 5.4 magnitude and 12 kilometres (7.45 miles) deep.

 At least “70 people were injured” trying to escape to safety and more than 300 houses in 15 villages were damaged, state television said, citing officials from the area.